Señorita Colombia 2018

+Contestants from twenty-six departments and cities competed in this year's pageant.
+The competition was hosted by Carlos Calero and Daniela Alvarez.

 Pageant

 Format

-The results of the preliminary competition, which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview, will determine the 10 semi-finalists who will advance to the first cut.
+The results of the preliminary competition, which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview, will determine the ten semi-finalists who will advance to the first cut.
 The top 10 finalists compete in swimsuit and evening gown, while the top 5 will compete in the question and answer round and a final catwalk.
 Afterward, the winner will be decided by the panel of judges.